 No. 17: NEW ENTRY.
 K7 - Hi De Ho

 Well the current chart obsession with the 1920s goes on with Doop languishing at the top and now the second single from K7 being a cover of an old Cab Calloway song.
 It's the followup to Come Baby Come which made No.3 back in January.

 No. 13: NEW ENTRY.
 JX - Son Of A Gun

 Ho hum.
 The latest dance track to set the nation alight now explodes from nowhere straight into the Top 20.

 No. 11: NEW ENTRY.
 Haddaway - Rock My Heart

 Whilst he may have appeared a major new talent when he first emerged last summer with What Is Love, I'm tempted to suggest that after 4 hits the songs are starting to get a little samey.
 Rock My Heart is his first single since the seasonal success of I Miss You which belied its initial low entry to climb steadily and to survive beyond Christmas to give him his third successive Top 10 single.
 The new hit goes back to the upbeat Europop formula to score yet another smash.

 No. 10: NEW ENTRY.
 Madonna - I'll Remember

 Whilst between albums and contemplating her next career move following the Erotica/Sex/Body Of Evidence debacle Madonna sticks to the relative safety of a film soundtrack.
-Her first new hit for 18 months shows that whatever straits her personal standing in the industry may be her chart status is still beyond doubt.
-The ballad I'll Remember lands straight in the upper reaches to further still her standing as the most successful female artist of all time, increasing still further her seemingly unbeatable run of 31 consecutive Top 10 hits...
+Her first new hit for 18 months shows that whatever straits her personal standing in the industry may be, her chart status is still beyond doubt.
+The ballad I'll Remember lands straight in the upper reaches to further her standing as the most successful female artist of all time, extending still further her seemingly unbeatable run of 31 consecutive Top 10 hits...

 No. 4: CLIMBER.
 D:Ream - U R The Best Thing